cloudposse/terraform-aws-components/deprecated/aws/opsgenie/detailed-usage.md

    If the condition matches, we create an incident and assign it to the team, the members of which get notifications about the incident.

   - Provision the `datadog-monitor` and `opsgenie` projects with Terraform.
-    Datadog will monitor the `example-servise` with the provisioned monitors and send alerts to Opsgenie.
+    Datadog will monitor the `example-service` with the provisioned monitors and send alerts to Opsgenie.